LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARKLS_MEM_NULL*  if the ARKStep memory was ``NULL``
       * *ARKLS_LMEM_NULL* if the linear solver memory was ``NULL``

+   **Notes:**
-   **Notes:** This routine must be called after the ARKLS linear solver interface has been initialized through a call to :c:func:`ARKStepSetLinearSolver()`.
+      This routine must be called after the ARKLS linear solver interface has been initialized through a call to :c:func:`ARKStepSetLinearSolver()`.

-   By default, ARKLS uses an internal difference quotient function for dense and band matrices.
+      By default, ARKLS uses an internal difference quotient function for the :ref:`SUNMATRIX_DENSE <SUNMatrix.Dense>` and
+      :ref:`SUNMATRIX_BAND <SUNMatrix.Band>` modules.
 If ``NULL`` is passed in for *jac*, this default is used.
 An error will occur if no *jac* is supplied when using other matrix types.

-   The function type :c:func:`ARKLsJacFn()` is described in Section :numref:`Usage.ARKStep.UserSupplied`.
+      The function type :c:func:`ARKLsJacFn()` is described in :numref:`ARKODE.Usage.UserSupplied`.

 .. c:function:: int ARKStepSetLinSysFn(void* arkode_mem, ARKLsLinSysFn linsys)